Scope and Topics

 Section chair: Samuel Yen-Chi Chen

 Recent advancements in quantum computing and artificial intelligence (AI)/machine learning (ML) have intensified interest in the integration of these two fields.
 Reinforcement learning (RL), a machine learning paradigm where agents optimize decision-making through trial and error, has demonstrated remarkable success in complex sequential decision-making tasks and is being explored for quantum computing applications such as quantum control, error correction, noise mitigation, quantum architecture search, and quantum circuit optimization.
-Beyond RL, evolutionary algorithms provide powerful search and optimization techniques for designing efficient quantum circuits, tuning variational quantum algorithms, and improving quantum error correction strategies.
-Additionally, generative AI models, including deep generative networks and quantum-inspired generative techniques, are being investigated for quantum state tomography, quantum data generation, and simulating quantum systems.
+Beyond RL, evolutionary algorithms offer powerful search and optimization techniques for designing efficient quantum circuits, tuning variational quantum algorithms, and improving quantum error-correction strategies.
+Additionally, generative AI models, including deep generative networks and quantum-inspired techniques, are being investigated for quantum state tomography, quantum data generation, and the simulation of quantum systems.
 Multi-agent learning extends AI-driven quantum advancements by enabling cooperative strategies for quantum resource allocation, distributed quantum computing, and collective optimization of quantum tasks.
 The interdisciplinary nature of AI and quantum computing fosters collaborations among researchers from computer science, AI/ML, and quantum information science, spanning both industry and academia.
 This session will explore cutting-edge research and applications that leverage AI methodologies to address key challenges in quantum computing, accelerating the realization of practical quantum advantage.

 Topics of Interest include (but are not limited to):